asayers/tailsrv/README.md

   on the logserver to connect to the producer?  `nc producerserver 5432 >> logfile`?

-### Indexing
+### Fancy indexing

-> I want a stream starting at the first line written today - the timestamps are
+> I want a stream starting at the first line written today.
+The timestamps are
-> all in there!
+> all in there - just do a binary search!

 Unlike failover, it's *not* possible to address the indexing problem at the client side.
 And unlike producing, this is directly related to the job of tailsrv.
 This sounds like a feature tailsrv should have!

-Unfortunately, there are so many ways clients might want to index their data.

-- Perhaps we want to skip the nth occurance of some delimiting byte-sequence (other than `\n`)?
-For reasonably-sized log files, it's probably acceptable to compute this on the fly.
-- Perhaps our log file is a concatenation of length-prefixed binary blobs, and we want to seek to the nth blob?
-If the logs are large, we'll probably need to maintain an index for this.
-- Perhaps the entries in our log contain some monotonically increasing field, and we want to binary-search for the first entry which exceeds a given value?
-  Now you're asking tailsrv to parse your log entries...

-I sense the danger of feature-creep here, so tailsrv currently has no indexing support.

-However, I'm considering providing a way to register "filters" with tailsrv which will extend its functionality.
+Of course, tailsrv isn't doing to parse your log entries.
+I'm considering a way to register "filters" with tailsrv which will extend its functionality.
 A "filter" is a program which takes a filepath and any other data the client provides in the header, and which returns a byte-offset into the given file.
+An
-An example:
+example:

 ```
 $ tsindex foo.log 2017-08-12 19:29